Break Point Detection for Functional Covariance

+{Under the settings without a change point, we calculated the empirical size at the nominal level $\alpha=0.05$.
+Under the settings with a change point, we obtained the empirical power at level $\alpha=0.05$.
+We used the R package ``$sde$'' to obtain the numerical 95\% quantile of the null distribution.
+Table~\ref{t1}---\ref{t4} display the empirical sizes and powers under different settings, and Figure~\ref{boxiid} and \ref{boxfar} displays the Box-plots of $\hat{\theta}^*_N$.
+To estimate the non-pivotal null distribution, the number of eigenvalues were selected to be $N^x$, where $x$ takes value in $0.28, 0.36, 0.42, 0.5$, corresponding to $d_1,d_2,d_3,d_4$.

+From Table \ref{t1}---\ref{t4}, we found that the empirical size of the proposed method is typically robust to the selection of dimensions as long as a sufficient number of $\rho_d$ is selected, and the powers increase substantially as the sample size (number of curves) increases.
+Figure \ref{boxiid} and \ref{boxfar} show that the variance of $\hat{\theta}_N^*$ shrinks significantly as $\sigma$ decreases and sample size increases.

-We would like to stress one interesting point in Setting 3.
-Two important elements in frequency domain analysis are spectra and phase.
-When we want to test the structural break in brain signal recordings (i.e.~EEG, LPF), we can check the spectrum function (see e.g.~ Schr\"oder and Ombao (2017)), however, under Setting 3, the spectrum function is the same for the entire sequence, and consequently the spectrum-based detection method does not work, but as our functional procedure incorporates intra-curve information, the structural break in phase can also be detected.
-This is one of the major advantages of our functional procedure.
+There is also one interesting point in Setting 3 that needs to be emphasized.
+The two important elements in frequency domain analysis are the spectra and phase (see Ombao and Pinto, 2021).
+As testing the structural break in brain signal recordings (e.g., ~EEG, LPF), we can check the spectrum function (see e.g., Schr\"oder and Ombao, 2019).
+However, under Setting 3, the spectrum function is the same for the entire sequence, and consequently the spectrum-based detection method does not work, but as our functional procedure incorporates intra-curve information, the structural break in phase can also be detected.
+This is one of the major advantages of our procedure.